justUmen/ComfyUI-BjornulfNodes/README.md

 Combine two images into a single image : a background and one (or several) transparent overlay. (allow to have a video there, just send all the frames and recombine them after.)
 Update 0.11 : Add option to move vertically and horizontally. (from -50% to 150%)
 ❗ Warning : For now, `background` is a static image.
 (I will allow video there later too.)
+⚠️ Warning : If you want to directly load the image with transparency, use my node `🖼 Load Image with Transparency ▢` instead of the `Load Image` node.

 ## 25 - 🟩➜▢ Green Screen to Transparency
 ![Greenscreen to Transparency](screenshots/greeenscreen_to_transparency.png)